-Screen technology has come a long way since then, so not only are screensavers unnecessary now, but they’re a huge waste of power.
+Screen technology has come a long way since then, so screensavers are unnecessary now and a huge waste of power.

 The screen and hard drive have to run continuously to display the images.
-To cut back on your computer’s energy consumption, get rid of your screensaver entirely.
+To cut back on your energy consumption, get rid of your screensaver entirely.

 In Windows, you can turn off your screensaver by right-clicking the desktop, clicking Properties, and setting Screensaver to None.

 Unplug accessories when not in use

-A phantom drain is when a device continues to use power when it’s plugged into the wall, even when it’s shut off.
+A phantom drain is when a device continues to use power when plugged into the wall, even when shut off.

-Devices that do this are sometimes known as “energy vampires,” and they can use as much power turned off as they do when you’re using them.
+Devices that do this are sometimes known as “energy vampires,” they can use as much power turned off as they do when you’re using them.